Beaucarnea recurvata (Ponytail Palm) Care Indoors, Propagation, Problems and Remedies

 Repot Beaucarnea recurvata during the growing season only when the plant has become extremely pot-bound as it grows best when slightly root-bound.

-Confirm that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to rotting.
+Confirm that the pot has a drainage hole and the soil is well-draining to prevent waterlogging which can lead to rotting.
+Check out these succulents pots available on Amazon.

-Refresh the soil for the large plants by replacing the top 2-4 in. of soil with fresh soil.
+Refresh the soil for the large plants by replacing the top 2-4 inches of soil with fresh soil.
 Take care not to injure the bulb and the roots.

-Prune Ponytail Palm by removing dead and dry leaves to maintain the plant neat and tidy and also reduce pest and disease infestations.
+Prune Ponytail Palm by removing dead and dry leaves to maintain the plant neat and also reduce pest and disease infestations.
 Avoid wounding the trunk as it can result in fungal infections.

-Ponytail Palm (Beaucarnea recurvata) is not easy to propagate but can be propagated from offsets (pups) at the beginning of the growing season.
+Beaucarnea recurvata (Ponytail Palm) is not easy to propagate but can be propagated from offsets (pups).
+The best time to propagate is at the beginning of the growing season (spring to early summer) when in active growth to hasten establishment.

-Allow the Ponytail Palm pups to grow to a length of about 4 in. or more to ensure the best chance of survival.
+1. Allow the pups to grow to a length of about 4 inches or more to ensure the best chance of survival.

-Cover the set up with a clear plastic bag in order to create humid conditions that are necessary for rooting.
+6. Cover the set up with a clear plastic bag to create humid conditions that are necessary for rooting.

-Keep the soil surface moist through out until the Beaucarnea recurvata pup is well established after which routine care can begin.
+7. Keep the soil surface moist through out until the pup is well established.

 Ponytail Palm, Beaucarnea recurvata

-Ponytail Palm (Beaucarnea recurvata) has few growing problems which include brown leaf tips, brown leaves, pests and diseases among others.
+Beaucarnea recurvata (Ponytail Palm) are brown leaves, brown leaf tips, pests and diseases among others.
 Keep reading for more on these problems and how to fix them.

 Brown leaf tips

-Significantly, reduce watering during the cold season to keep the soil slightly moist but do not allow the soil to dry out completely.
+Incorrect watering: Water the plant when the top 2-3 inches of soil dry out but do not allow the soil to dry out completely.

-Beaucarnea recurvata is a slow-grower and therefore does not require heavy feeding.
+Fertilizer burn: The plant is a slow-grower and therefore does not require heavy feeding.
+Feed it monthly in spring and summer and withhold feeding in fall and winter.

 Pests